acmoles/portfolio/portfolio/projects/wesen.md

 sidebar: auto
 date: 2019-09-12
 src: /images/homepage/wesen-mock-baked.jpg
-prev: ./stompy-robot
+prev: ./art-lebedev-studio
 next: ./ecosia
 ---

 ::: slot top

 <!-- Can customers be creators? -->
-<Stage-ProjectStage :noise="true" ctaLabel="www.wesen.studio" ctaUrl="http://www.wesen.studio"
+<Stage-ProjectStage :noise="true" ctaLabel="wesen.studio" ctaUrl="http://www.wesen.studio"
 description="Wesen enables anyone to create a unique pendant necklace which can be manufactured on demand by a blend of modern and traditional techniques.">

   <template v-slot:visual-background>